odicforcesounds/devblog/docs/books.md

 In Reference to the [Dao Poem](./style_of_god.md):

 ```
-Monkeys Jump from tree to tree,
+Monkeys jump from tree to tree,
-Some Books were readed by Me.
+some books were read by me,
-As many of you could do,
+like many of you could do,
-Since one plus one is equal to foo.
+since one plus one is equal to foo.

+Foo is nothing,
-Foo is Nothing, while can be everything,
+while can be everything,
-Like the Dao is...
+like the Dao (道) is.
 ```

 From 10€ each.
 Islam?
 Christianity?
 Buddhism?
 Hinduism?
 Judeism?